RichBurman/Project_4/README.md

 ## User Experience (UX)

-- Manchester United Supporter Travel Company is a online coach booking club that allows football supporters (Users) to book couch travel to a specific football match.
-The site allows supporters to view upcoming couch trips for upcoming games and book seats on the coach so they can travel in style to the football game.
+- Manchester United Supporters Travel Company is a online coach booking system that allows football supporters (Users) to book coach travel to a specific football match.
+The site allows supporters to view coach trips for upcoming Manchester United home and away games and book seats on a coach so they can travel in style to the football game.

 ### Key Information for the site

-- What trips are available to book.
+- Match trips that are available to book.
-- Trip Details.
+- Trip details.
 - How to create, edit and delete a booking.
-- To be able to review what bookings you have.
+- Allow the user to review the bookings they have made.
-- How to become a member and sign up.
+- How to become a registered user and sign up.
-- User can see a live upcoming trip list on the home page which is updated as users on the site make bookings.
+- User can see a live upcoming trip list on the home page where the remianing seats is updated as users on the site make bookings.
 -

 ### User Stories

 ![User Stories](media/images/README/userstories.png)

-The user stories were split into User and Admin.
+The user stories are split into User and Admin.

 User

-- As a Site User I can register an account so that I create and edit my trip bookings
+- As a Site User I can register an account so that I create and edit my trip bookings.
-- As a Site User I can view a list of trips so that I can select one/many to book
+- As a Site User I can view a list of trips so that I can select one/many to book.
-- As a Site User I can click on a trip so that I can find out full information about the trip and decide if I want to book
+- As a Site User I can click on a trip so that I can find out full information about the trip and decide if I want to book.
-- As a Site User I can create, read, update and delete bookings so that I can manage my trip bookings
+- As a Site User I can create, read, update and delete bookings so that I can manage my trip bookings.
-- As a User I can **make a booking and have the cost displayed** so that I see how much the trip will cost based on how many seats I have booked
+- As a User I can **make a booking and have the cost displayed** so that I see how much the trip will cost based on how many seats I have booked.

 Admin

-    - As a Admin I can create Trips so that Users can book onto the trips
+    - As a Admin I can create Trips so that Users can book onto the trips.
-    - As a Admin I can create, read, update and delete any bookings so that I can manage the booking system
+    - As a Admin I can create, read, update and delete any bookings so that I can manage the booking system.

 #### Client Goals